 The phrase “being on automatic” relates to following a particular habit automatically.
 Simple examples of this is missing an exit on the freeway due to distracted thinking and/or spacing out (mild dissociative thinking).

 When beliefs and habits interact then a few processes may be occurring simultaneously.
 Responding by rote may be occurring or in the modern vernacular – reacting from a place of “sleep”.
 When rote or “sleep” responses occur, there is rarely any reflection on our behaviors.
 We may become locked into a personal dogma or orthodoxy that is specific to our habitual response derived from belief.

 Beliefs are both consciousness and unconscious.
-Unconscious beliefs may run through a variety of filters that may include and are not necessarily limited to: bias, prejudice, bigotry, racism, sexism; and these may also be unconscious.
+Unconscious beliefs may run through a variety of filters that may include and are not necessarily limited to: bias, prejudice, bigotry, racism, sexism; and while not a complete list, these may also be unconscious.
 When conscious and unconscious beliefs meet habitual responses especially if little or no reflection or contemplation is involved then free choice gets buried under more prior causes.

 In our current stage of evolution there is no original thought

 Prior causes of beliefs and habits learned and adopted make it easier to dismiss them while focusing on smaller contexts of our lives.
 We don’t see the prior causes of beliefs and habits because we choose to believe we have free choice and free will without any self-examination.